code-423n4/2023-01-reserve-findings/data/btk-Q.md

 ## [NC-19] Avoid shadowing inherited state variables

-In `CTokenFiatCollateral .sol` there is a local variable named `erc20`, but there is a state variable named `erc20` in the inherited `Asset .sol` with the same name.
+In `CTokenFiatCollateral.sol` there is a local variable named `erc20`, but there is a state variable named `erc20` in the inherited `Asset.sol` with the same name.
 This use causes compilers to issue warnings, negatively affecting checking and code readability.

 ```solidity
         ICToken erc20 = ICToken(address(config.erc20));